Amid China tensions, Southeast Asia looks to India

 But India’s role in the region is dwarfed by that of China, which enjoyed trade worth a record $363 billion with ASEAN countries in 2011 in an already established free trade area.

-“What we need is far greater connectivity,” Khurshid said in an interview with Reuters, mentioning roads, railways and flights as areas needing work.
-He described a 10-year plan to double the number of diplomats to reflect India’s global ambitions.
+“What we need is far greater connectivity,” Khurshid said in an interview, mentioning roads, railways and flights as areas needing work.

+“There is still a lot that can done, and we hope that over the next few months and years we will see considerable improvement,” said Khurshid, who also described a 10-year plan to double the number of diplomats to reflect India’s growing global ambitions.

+The first meeting of ASEAN leaders in India is a watershed in India’s efforts to build ties with Southeast Asia.

-The prime ministers of Thailand, Singapore, Cambodia, Malaysia and Vietnam, the presidents of Myanmar, Laos and Indonesia, and the vice president of the Philippines are scheduled to attend the summit along with the sultan of Brunei.
+The prime ministers of Singapore, Cambodia, Malaysia and Vietnam, the presidents of Myanmar and Indonesian, and the vice president of the Philippines are scheduled to attend.
+The other nations in the group are Thailand, Laos, and Brunei.

 India walks a delicate line to balance its increasingly close partnership with Washington as President Barack Obama steps up the U.S. presence in Asian, and the reality of living next door to China, Asia’s fastest-growing superpower.